McFly12/AtoutProtect/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
-Before use it, contact me.
+This project is licensed under the MIT License.
+Before use it, contact me for details.